Clickable arrow icon In this article

 Investors should select a SIP type that best suits their financial requirements, knowledge, and goals.
 A regular SIP allows investors to invest in an SIP regularly without a pause or top-up.
 A step-up SIP will increase the investment amount of SIP every year.
 Perpetual SIP is a SIP till eternity.
 Investors with regular income can invest in all these SIPs.

 A Flex SIP best suits investors with irregular income.
-Freelancers, professionals and people with no job safety can consider investing in this SIP as they have the freedom to increase, decrease, pause and restart the SIP as per their wish.
+Freelancers, professionals, and people with no job security can consider investing in this SIP as they have the freedom to increase, decrease, pause, and restart the SIP as they wish.

-A Trigger SIP best suits an investor who understands the market and its dynamics.
-An investor who doesn’t understand investing nor how the market works shouldn’t pick a trigger SIP.
+A Trigger SIP best suits an investor who understands the market and its dynamics—an investor who doesn’t understand investing or how the market works shouldn’t pick a trigger SIP.

-A Multi SIP allows investors to invest in different funds of a fund house.
-But not all the funds of a fund house tend to perform well.
-Hence investors have to practice caution while selecting this type of systematic investment plan.
+A multi-SIP allows investors to invest in different funds of a fund house.
+However, not all fund houses’ funds tend to perform well, so investors have to exercise caution while selecting this type of systematic investment plan.

 Discover More